 Why this recipe works

-- In a 3.5-quart soup pot on medium-high flame, heat olive oil until shimmering (about 1-2 min).
+- In a 3.5-quart soup pot over medium-high flame, heat olive oil until shimmering.

 - Add sausage pieces and sauté until lightly browned; transfer cooked pieces to a plate and set aside.